A Statement From Our Executive Director

 We offer employment and business programs for women receiving income assistance and women new to Canada.
 And we financially support women looking to leave violence.
 In fact, there is a critical need for this program right now.

-Our childcare workers are in touch with families, preparing programs and running playgroups online.
+Our child care workers are in touch with families, preparing programs and running playgroups online.

 Our staff are working hard to serve our community because they are invaluable to our collective well-being, especially now.